leenmie/negabinary/README.md

 negabinary
 ==========

-Some function to manipulate negabinary
+Some functions to manipulate negabinary